-Internationals and their spouses who have never had a driver's license or state ID in any state in the U.S. must take the following to the Pennsylvania Driver's License Center:
+Internationals and their spouses who have never had a driver's license or state ID in any state in the U.S. must take the following steps:

-- A physician, physician assistant, certified registered nurse practitioner or chiropractor must conduct a physical examination and complete the second page (back) of the DL-180.
+STEP 2: Go to a physician, physician assistant, certified registered nurse practitioner or chiropractor for a physical examination and have them complete Page 2 (back) of the DL-180.

-- Enrolled students and scholars who have purchased the Penn State Student Insurance Plan can get the physical exam at University Health Services (814) 863-0774.
+- Enrolled students and scholars who have purchased the Penn State Student Insurance Plan can request a physical exam at University Health Services (814) 863-0774.